 Irish Colcannon is a popular version of mashed potatoes.
-I make mine with leeks and cabbage which results in a delicious side dish – no gravy needed with these mashed potatoes!
+I make mine with leeks and cabbage which results in a delicious side dish – no gravy is needed with these mashed potatoes!
+A great side option for dinner on St. Patrick’s Day!

 My mom used to make a similar version of this back in the day.
 Of course, we didn’t know that her dish had a fancy name like colcannon.
 But, we most certainly did eat our fair share of her version.